How to Use git clone on Ubuntu: A Complete Beginner’s Guide to Cloning Git Repositories

 cat ~/.ssh/id_ed25519.pub

-1. Add the key to your GitHub or GitLab account settings
+1. Add the public key to your GitHub or GitLab account settings.

 Solution:

-• Ensure your account has permission to access the repository
+• Confirm that your account has permission to access the repository.

 5.4 Network-Related Errors